-MAZDA 323 Red, 4D Sedan; 5 SP Manual; 2.0 Ltr, 4 cycl; odometer 153 293.
+MAZDA 323 Red, 4D Sedan; 5 SP Manual; 2.0 Ltr, 4 cyl; odometer 153 293.

-- A. Evaluate how useful this information is in arriving at a decision. - B. List extra information that Renee should ascertain before deciding whether to buy this car. - C. Assume that Renee does purchase the car, and subsequently finds that the car has mechanical problems that will require \$2000 to fix.
-Discuss what she should do, given that she does not have enough money to pay for the repairs. - D. Hypothesise as to how ethical the community regards used car salespeople. - A. Renee needs to buy a small car costing a maximum of \$10 000.
+- (a) Evaluate how useful this information is in arriving at a decision. - (b) List extra information that Renee should ascertain before deciding whether to buy this car. - (c) Assume that Renee does purchase the car, and subsequently finds that the car has mechanical problems that will require \$2000 to fix.
+Discuss what she should do, given that she does not have enough money to pay for the repairs. - (d) Hypothesise as to how ethical the community regards used car salespeople.
+(LO6) - (a) Renee needs to buy a small car costing a maximum of \$10 000.
 The information provided in the advertisement is not very useful for Renee in making a decision, as it mostly describes the physical appearance of the car and does not mention the price of the car.
-Subsequently, Renee needs to find out the price of the car first before she looks further into other features of the car, as the most important requirement for her in buying the car is that the price does not exceed \$10 000 (i.e. she will not buy the car if the price is above \$10 000 even though she likes other features of the car). - B. In her decision-making process (assuming the price of the car does not exceed \$10 000), Renee needs to consider other features beyond personal taste or preference, such as: - the age and previous mileage of the vehicle (the age is unknown at this stage, but once she finds out she needs to consider if the mileage shown on the odometer is reasonable for a car built in that year); - whether the vehicle is mechanically sound or whether certain parts of the car need to be repaired; - whether the car still has a warranty (although it would be unlikely for a car with such a high mileage to have a warranty); - the total expected ongoing costs including petrol and oil, maintenance, registration and insurance; - additional features included in the car, e.g. tinted windows, power steering, A/C, CD player, and so on; - other alternative vehicles available within the same price range (e.g. different brand, model, colour, automatic instead of manual, etc.).
+Subsequently, Renee needs to find out the price of the car first before she looks further into other features of the car, as the most important requirement for her in buying the car is that the price does not exceed \$10 000 (i.e. she will not buy the car if the price is above \$10 000 even though she likes other features of the car).
+There also needs to be clarification as to whether the maximum cost of \$10000 is inclusive of GST. - (b) In her decision-making process (assuming the price of the car does not exceed \$10 000), Renee needs to consider other features beyond personal taste or preference, such as: - GST. - The age and previous mileage of the vehicle (the age is unknown at this stage, but once she finds out she needs to consider if the mileage shown on the odometer is reasonable for a car built in that year). - Whether the vehicle is mechanically sound or whether certain parts of the car need to be repaired. - Whether the car still has a warranty (although it would be unlikely for a car with such a high mileage to have a warranty). - The total expected ongoing costs including petrol and oil, maintenance, registration and insurance. - Additional features included in the car, e.g. tinted windows, power steering, A/C, CD player, and so on. - Other alternative vehicles available within the same price range (e.g. different brand, model, colour, automatic instead of manual, etc.).